tankery/CircularSeekBar/RELEASING.md

 4. Execute `git commit -m "Upgrade to vX.Y.Z"` (where X.Y.Z is the new version).
 5. Create a PR by execute `git push origin master:release/X.Y.Z`.
 6. Review PR and merge branch to master.
+7. Fetch the repo to update working tree.

 ## II.
 Publishing

 1. Execute `git tag vX.Y.Z` (where X.Y.Z is the new version)
 2. Execute `git push --tags`
 3. The GitHub workflow will automatically create a new release for this version, and upload to Sonatype.
-4. After published, visit [Sonatype Nexus](https://oss.sonatype.org/) and promote the artifact.
+4. After published, visit [Sonatype Nexus](https://s01.oss.sonatype.org/) and promote the artifact.